soundasleep/jquery-dropdown/readme.md

 ## Options ##

-The following option attributes can be added to trigger element to override the plugin's default behvior.
+The following optional attributes can be added to the trigger element, overriding the plugin's default behavior.

 `data-dropdown-h-offset` – add/subtract pixels from the default horizontal position of the menu.